 Allergies may affect many parts of the body, and can be an underlying trigger for issues, including organ symptoms such as the skin, lungs, gastrointestinal system, eyes, ears, and sinuses.
 Thus, it can be beneficial to make an initial appointment with an allergist to assess your symptoms and causes.
 Allergists receive many referrals from other healthcare providers such as internists, pediatricians, ENTs, pulmonologists, and dermatologists, and will partner with your other healthcare providers for individual treatment as necessary.

-Allergy specialists diagnose their patients’ conditions by providing a variety of tests.
-They collect a complete medical history on each patient, perform a physical examination on the patient and assess the patient’s environmental exposure history.
+Allergy specialists diagnose their patients’ conditions by collecting a complete medical history on each patient, performing a physical examination on the patient and assessing the patient’s environmental exposure history.
 They may also perform tests such as allergen skin tests and lung function tests.
+If you have allergy symptoms that occur in association with exposure to certain things, that is highly significant.
+Allergy diagnostic tests, such as skin tests or blood tests, provide similar information and merely confirm what your health history tells the doctor.
+If your doctor were to rely exclusively on the results of skin or blood tests (without history and physical examination), you could be diagnosed as having an allergic problem that you don’t necessarily have.
 Once they have diagnosed the patient’s condition, allergy doctors can advise patients in treating the condition, minimizing the allergic response or avoiding the allergic triggers identified.

 The Clinical Research Center of Alabama, located at Alabama Allergy & Asthma Center is currently looking for pediatric and adult volunteers for ongoing clinical trials.
 These trials help in the development of new or more effective therapies for such conditions as asthma, COPD, and chronic idiopathic urticaria (hives).